Trill Farm Garden

 LALLY OWEN & TOMAS CAROLSFELD

 We are Tomas and Lally of Springtail Farm.
 We are new entrant growers who run a small low-till market garden on rented land at Fivepenny Farm in West Dorset.
-In total the market garden is about three quarters of an acre and 2021 will be our third growing season.
+In total the market garden is about three quarters of an acre and 2025 will be our sixth growing season.
 We grow a wide range of vegetables and cut flowers selling them mostly at a weekly market, local shops and restaurants and in 2020 we set up a small box scheme in response to the Coronavirus pandemic.
 We don't do this alone though, and working with people is key to our health, our sanity, our business, why we do what we do, and what we feel is the long term viability of being growers.
 The market garden is in effect run by three full time employees, and our dream is to someday co-run a much bigger project, that provides training and employment to upwards of six people full time.
 We are driven by growing the most delicious and nutritious vegetables that we can, in bountiful quantities that pay mind to the land that we tend and the communities we feed.

 Proudly powered by Weebly